sandroramone/fun-work/README.md

 #

-documentation of code api is in the directory ./docs in format html and [here Markdown](https://github.com/sandroramone/work/blob/master/DOCUMENTATION.md).
+The api code documentation is in the ./docs directory in html format and [here Markdown](https://github.com/sandroramone/work/blob/master/DOCUMENTATION.md).